tomster/pleroma-freebsd-ansible/README.md

 From that backup, you can easily fire up a local copy of any given state of the server (i.e. for debugging or testing) but also (of course) re-install any given state on a new server in case something bad[tm] having happened.

 The backup host can be any system that supports Postgresql.
 The role installs a custom instance running on the non-default port with relaxed access rules (since it is considered to run locally and/or just temporarily)

+The playbook also creates and downloads approprite self-signed TLS certificates for the server and creates a custom service definition for admin and replication access.

+* run `pg_basebackup` as that user to create initial backup